AURORA, Ontario, November 10, 2015 /PRNewswire/ --

 Magna International Inc. (TSX: MG, NYSE: MGA) today announced that the Toronto Stock Exchange ("TSX") had accepted its Notice of Intention to Make a Normal Course Issuer Bid (the "Notice").
-Pursuant to the Notice, Magna may purchase up to 35,800,000 Magna Common Shares (the "Bid"), representing approximately 10% of its public float.
-As at November 3, 2017, Magna had 360,859,902 issued and outstanding Common Shares, including a public float of 401,988,149 Common Shares.
+Pursuant to the Notice, Magna may purchase up to 40,000,000 Magna Common Shares (the "Bid"), representing approximately 9.9% of its public float.
+As at November 3, 2015 Magna had 404,380,164 issued and outstanding Common Shares, including a public float of 401,988,149 Common Shares.
 During the previous 12 months, Magna has purchased 12,044,890 Common Shares (after giving effect to the two-for-one stock split implemented by way of a stock dividend on March 25, 2015) pursuant to a normal course issuer bid at a weighted average purchase price of US$47.66 per Common Share.

 The primary purposes of the Bid are purchases for cancellation, as well as purchases to fund Magna's stock-based compensation awards or programs and/or Magna's obligations to its deferred profit sharing plans.
 Magna may purchase its Common Shares, from time to time, if it believes that the market price of its Common Shares is attractive and that the purchase would be an appropriate use of corporate funds and in the best interests of the Corporation.

-The Bid will commence on November 15, 2017 and will terminate no later than November 14, 2018.
+The Bid will commence on November 13, 2015 and will terminate no later than November 12, 2016.
 All purchases of Common Shares under the Bid may be made on the TSX, at the market price at the time of purchase in accordance with the rules and policies of the TSX or on the New York Stock Exchange ("NYSE") in compliance with Rule 10b-18 under the U.S. Securities Exchange Act of 1934.
-Purchases may also be made through alternative trading systems in Canada and/or the United States, and by private agreement or under a specific share repurchase program pursuant to an issuer bid exemption order issued by a securities regulatory authority.
-Purchases made by way of such private agreements or specific share repurchase program under an issuer bid exemption order will be at a discount to the prevailing market price.
+Purchases may also be made through alternative trading systems in Canada and/or the United States or by private agreement pursuant to an issuer bid exemption order issued by a securities regulatory authority.
+Purchases made by way of such private agreements under an issuer bid exemption order will be at a discount to the prevailing market price.
 The rules and policies of the TSX contain restrictions on the number of shares that can be purchased under the Bid, based on the average daily trading volumes of the Common Shares on the TSX.
 Similarly, the safe harbor conditions of Rule 10b-18 impose certain limitations on the number of shares that can be purchased on the NYSE per day.
-As a result of such restrictions, subject to certain exceptions for block purchases, the maximum number of shares which can be purchased per day during the Bid on the TSX is 226,838 based on 25% of the average daily trading volume for the prior six months (being 907,353 Common Shares on the TSX).
+As a result of such restrictions, subject to certain exceptions for block purchases, the maximum number of shares which can be purchased per day during the Bid on the TSX is 259,621 based on 25% of the average daily trading volume for the prior six months (being 1,038,487 Common Shares on the TSX).
 Subject to certain exceptions for block purchases, the maximum number of shares which can be purchased per day on the NYSE will be 25% of the average daily trading volume for the four calendar weeks preceding the date of purchase.
 Subject to regulatory requirements, the actual number of Common Shares purchased and the timing of such purchases, if any, will be determined by Magna having regard to future price movements and other factors.
 All purchases will be subject to Magna's normal trading blackouts.
 Any purchases made during a blackout period will only be made pursuant to a pre-defined automatic securities purchase plan.

-ABOUT MAGNA INTERNATIONAL - We are a leading global automotive supplier with 328 manufacturing operations and 99 product development, engineering and sales centres in 29 countries.
-We have over 163,000 employees focused on delivering superior value to our customers through innovative products and processes, and world class manufacturing.
-We have complete vehicle engineering and contract manufacturing expertise, as well as product capabilities which include body, chassis, exterior, seating, powertrain, active driver assistance, vision, closure and roof systems and have electronic and software capabilities across many of these areas.
-Our common shares trade on the Toronto Stock Exchange (MG) and the New York Stock Exchange (MGA).
+We are a leading global automotive supplier with 285 manufacturing operations and 83 product development, engineering and sales centres in 29 countries.
+We have approximately 125,000 employees focused on delivering superior value to our customers through innovative processes and World Class Manufacturing.
+Our product capabilities include producing body, chassis, exterior, seating, powertrain, electronic, vision, closure and roof systems and modules, as well as complete vehicle engineering and contract manufacturing.
+Our Common Shares trade on the Toronto Stock Exchange (MG) and the New York Stock Exchange (MGA).
 For further information about Magna, visit our website at http://www.magna.com.

 SOURCE Magna International Inc.